hbc/NGS_Data_Analysis_Course/lessons/02_data_organization.md

 ```

 ```
-# Created sample directories for the Data Carpentry workshop
+# Created sample directories for the Intro to Unix workshop
 ```

 6. Next, remove any lines of the history that are not relevant.
 Just navigate to those lines and use your delete key.
 7. Close nano by hitting 'Control' and the 'X' key at the same time; notice in nano this is abbreviated '\^X'; nano will ask if you want to save; hit 'Y' for yes.
 When prompted for the 'File Name to Write' we can hit 'Enter' to keep the same name and save.
-8. Now that you have created the file, move the file to 'dc_workshop/docs'
+8. Now that you have created the file, move the file to 'rnaseq_project/docs'

 **Questions**: